| 09:30~12:00 |

 Presenters :

-- 1. Jean-Claude de Crescenzo: Some Conditions for the Coexistence of Korean Literature with World Literature
+- 1. Jean-Claude de Crescenzo: Can Korean Literature Become World Literature?

 - 2. Seungwoo Lee: The Premise For The Global Coexistence Of Korean Literature